elvinos/AppDesignReport/LatestBuild/ReportSections/sectionbuild.md

 ### Giovanni Tenderini

 Giovanni obtained a Bachelor of Science in Economics and Finance at the University of Exeter.
 His work experience includes a Summer Internship in the Investment Banking division of a Family Office in Milan named CFO and another internship at Generali Italia insurance sales division.
 His overall knowledge of programming is basic.
-However, he is an expert in statistical analysis and some related programs.
+However, he is an expert in statistical analysis and related programs.

 **Roles:**